Welcome to your new home

 3. Shared utilities including electricity, gas, water and

-sewerage, also heating and hot water (flats only).
+sewerage, also heating and hot water (flats only) and insurance.

 Rent

-For all leaseholders who own 100% of the lease an annual ground rent of £10 is payable.
+For some leaseholders who own 100% of the lease an annual ground rent of £10 is payable.
 The charge is payable on 1st April in advance.

-You will receive a letter that states the amount of rent due and if you are entitled to assistance with paying your rent it is your responsibility to apply for it through
+Your rent charges are subject to an annual review, and you will be given written notice of any rent increase and the amount due.
+If you are entitled to assistance with paying your rent it is your responsibility to apply for it through

 the Housing Benefits team.
 Please note that you cannot claim Housing Benefit on the heating charge.

-Your rent charges are subject to an annual review and you will be given written notice of any rent increase.
-You will receive a quarterly rent statement showing the payments, debits and balance of your account.
+You will also receive a quarterly rent statement showing the payments, debits and balance of your account.
 Contact the Income Team between 8.30 am to 5.00 pm Monday to Friday to discuss any matters relating to

 your rent account.